imaksimova/webdevelop.pro/content/services/distributed-network-and-blockchain-development.md

 ---
 title: "Distributed network and blockchain"
-date: 2022-03-25
+date: 2020-03-26
 draft: false
-description: "We have helped over 20 enterprises achieve success with our training workshops, prototype design and blockchain proof of concepts."
+subTitle: We have helped over 20 enterprises achieve success with our training workshops, prototype design and blockchain proof of concepts.
+description: >
+  Blockchain is a cutting edge technology adopted by businesses worldwide.
+Amongst its top advantages are transparency, efficiency, keeping your data secure, and inalterability of the information stored on a blockchain.
+Blockchain is a perfect solution for those who don’t want 3rd parties in transactions with their clients.
+Businesses like art galleries, supply chains, various verification systems, and others could benefit from the transparency of transactions or participants involved.
+We have experience in building blockchain applications and will be happy to help you implement blockchain technology in your business.
 postTitle: Blockchain Development
 captions: [Decentralized Network, Secure Transactional Records, Transparency, Manage Efficiency]
 postDescription: >